Interaction effects on quantum Hall transitions: dynamical scaling laws and superuniversality: Abstract

 \section{Abstract}

-We study the role of electron-electron interactions near quantum Hall (QH) transitions using a composite fermion (CF) representation.
-While the transition is described by a strong-coupling fixed point, we are nevertheless able to deduce two of its properties.
-With $1/r$ interactions, 1) the transition has a dynamical exponent $z=1$, and 2) all transitions are `superuniversal': fractional and integer QH transitions belong to the same universality class.
+We study the role of electron-electron interactions near integer and abelian fractional quantum Hall (QH) transitions using composite fermion (CF) representations.
+Interaction effects are encapsulated in CF theories as gauge fluctuations.
+Without gauge fluctuations, the CF system realizes a `dual' representation of the non-interacting QH transition.
+With gauge fluctuations, the system is governed by a gauged nonlinear sigma model (NLSM) with a $\theta-$term.
+While the transition is described by a strong-coupling fixed point of the NLSM, we are nevertheless able to deduce two of its properties.
+With $1/r$ interactions, 1) the transition has a dynamical exponent $z=1$, and 2) all transitions are `superuniversal': fractional and integer QH transitions are in the same universality class.
 With short-range interactions, $z=2$ and the fate of superuniversality remains unclear.
-To support our observations, we specifically study Son's Dirac CF theory at finite density, in the presence of a random vector potential.
-Without gauge fluctuations, the system is equivalent to a `dual' CF network model.
-With gauge fluctuations, the system is governed by a gauged nonlinear sigma model (NLSM) with non-zero $\theta$-term.